 Markos beach is sandy and quite large with just a couple of rows of sun loungers, a snack hut and a taverna set back from the beach.
 There's no water sports but kids can play in the sand or shallows so it's great for families.

-The main beach of Kos town is actually a continuation of Lambi beach as it heads south into the capital and approaches the harbour.
-There are tons of sunbeds available to hire, multiple tavernas for refreshments, water sports and even beach parties in the evenings.
+The main beach of Kos town is actually a continuation of Lambi beach as it heads south and approaches the harbour.
+There are tons of sunbeds available to hire, tavernas for refreshments, water sports and even beach parties in the evenings.

 Lagada is one of the south coast beaches and neighbours both Paradise beach and Markos beach.
 It’s often referred to as banana beach but it’s signposted as Lagada.
-There’s minimal facilities on the beach itself but you can walk to other beaches if needed.
+There’s minimal facilities but you can walk to other beaches if needed.

 Lambi beach lies just north of Kos Town.
 It's a popular beach with water sports and many other facilities.The beach is sand in the north but gets more and more pebbly as you go south and get closer to Kos Town, in places it can be rocky around the entrance.